-From the opponents' pitches and level of discomfort you must now judge if the heart king is bare (your opponent decided to guard clubs), in which case you cash the heart ace first and then cross to the good queen, or whether your opponent has bared to two clubs and the king and one heart, in which case you cash the two top clubs and cross to the good nine of clubs with the ace of hearts.
+Void ' From n the opponents' pitches and level

+QT of liscomfort you must now judge if

+Void the heart king is bare (your opponent

+AK dec: ided to guard clubs), in wheih case

+cash the heart ace first and then

+as to the good queen, or whether

+Void you r opponent has bared to two clubs

+A and the king and one heart, in which

+Void e you cash the two top clubs and

+9xx ss to the good nine of clubs with

+the ace of hearts.
 The bad news is that I failed to find the correct line at the table and went down one.
 The good news is that we won 5 IMPs on the board when the opponents played in 4Nt, received a heart lead and went all out for the contract, going down 3!
 We won the match by 3 IMPs - no problem!
-March-April-May, 1982